dpgraham4401/dpgraham4401/src/content/blogs/let-test-drive.md

     return output
 ```

-And since the focus was on getting it working, things like type hints or a helpful docstring got
+While reading this function is straightforward, we're missing type hints or a helpful docstring.
-skipped.

-Reading this function is not too difficult, but what happens when you try to read the client code?
+What happens when we try to read the calling code?

 ```python
 # main.py